HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeCellandNodeName.md

 ## Introduction

-HCL Digital Experience is based on IBM WebSphere Application Server.
-When the product is installed, by default a "wp_profile" will be created with a cell- and node name.
-In some situations it is required to change the cell name and node name after installation.
-This document provides detailed instructions that can be used to change these names.
+HCL Digital Experience (DX) is based on IBM WebSphere Application Server.
+When the product is installed, a wp_profile is created with a cell name and a node name by default.
+In some scenarios, it is required to change the cell name and node name after installation.
+This document provides instructions on how to change these names.

 ## Instructions

-In order to change the cell name and node name in a standalone Digital Experience environment the following steps can be used:
+To change the cell name and node name in a standalone DX environment, refer to the following steps:

-1) Open the command line window and go to `<WAS_HOME>/profiles/<profile_name>/bin` directory.
+1. Open the command line window and go to the `<WAS_HOME>/profiles/<profile_name>/bin` directory.

-2) Run wsadmin command in non connected mode as shown below.
+2) Run the `wsadmin` command in non-connected mode, as shown in the following example.

    `./wsadmin.sh -lang jython -user <wasadmin> -password <waspassword> -CONNTYPE none`

-3) Run below command in wsadmin prompt to change the cell name.
-Make sure to replace newname with new cell name value.
+3) Change the cell name by running the following command in `wsadmin` prompt.
+Make sure to replace `newName` with new cell name value.

    `AdminTask.renameCell('[-newCellName <newName>]')`

-4) Run below command in wsadmin prompt to change the node name.
-Make sure to replace oldname with old node name value and newname with new node name value.
+4. Change the node name by running the following command in `wsadmin` prompt.
+Make sure to replace `oldname` with old node name value and `newname` with new node name value.

    `AdminTask.renameNode('[-nodeName <oldname> -newNodeName <newname>]')`

-5) Save the changes by using the command:
+5. Save the changes by using the following command:

    `AdminConfig.save()`

-6) Exit the wsadmin prompt by using the command:
+6. Exit the `wsadmin` prompt by using the command:

    `exit`

 7) Take a backup of `setupCmdLine.sh` located under `WAS_HOME/profiles/<profile_name>/bin`.

-8) Edit `setupCmdLine.sh` file, change `WAS_NODE` value to new node name.
-Also, make sure that the `WAS_CELL` value is updated with new cell name.
+8. Edit `setupCmdLine.sh` file and change the `WAS_NODE` value to the new node name.
+Make sure that the `WAS_CELL` value is updated with new cell name.

-9) Restart the WebSphere_Portal server
+9. Restart the WebSphere_Portal server.